Kat Slater: Mark Garland

-In 2011, Kat has a one-night stand with Mark Garland as Alfie is showing no interest in her.
+In 2011, Kat has a one-night stand with Mark Garland (Chris Simmons) as Alfie is showing no interest in her.
 An insider said: "The trouble is that while Alfie is busy playing that game, a delivery driver who calls at the Queen Vic makes a big play for Kat – and soon she's facing serious temptation."
 The insider added: "Kat is vulnerable, insecure and at odds with Alfie.
 It's exactly the sort of state that could see her do something very stupid indeed.
 Alfie has done serious damage to their marriage but Kat could destroy it completely."
 Another source added: "In accusing her of cheating on him, Alfie has undone years of good work in building up Kat's self-esteem.
 No matter what he says now, she feels as though he still sees her as a woman of loose morals.
 He cooks up a hare-brained plan to keep Kat by treating her mean – and starts ignoring her, basically."

 In an interview with All About Soap Richie revealed how Alfie reacts.
 He commented: "It's the last thing he expected to hear.
 He didn't see it coming.
 He's upset and angry, especially when Kat tries to explain how he made her feel when he accused her of sleeping with someone else when she got pregnant again.
 He obviously didn't mean the things he said then – he just said them in the heat of the moment, but those words have stuck with Kat."
 Asked whether Alfie appreciates Kat's honesty, he replied: "Not at all – he'd rather not know.
 Deep down, Alfie knows that Kat has done things in the past that maybe she shouldn't have, but he didn't know all the details.
 Now he knows Kat has been unfaithful, he has got to confront the fact.
 The jury is still out on that one," he explained.
 "I don't know, if I'm honest.
 They always seem to take two steps forward and then one step back...
 They do tend to come through these things, so who knows?"